ksmills88/HospiceRNDocs/Deployment/ios-deploy.md

 # iOS

-## Running a Build / Deploying to the App Store
+## Running a Build / Adding New Build to the App Store

 #### Steps:
 1. Run a build the app locally